microsoft/windows-ai-studio-templates/model_lab_configs/docs/topics/ManageHistory.md

 - **Copy Model Path:** Copy the file path of the model for easy access and use in other applications.
 - **Re-evaluate:** Re-run the evaluation process for the converted model.

+### Note for `Inference in Sample`

+After openning the `ipynb`, Click **Select Kernel** at the top right of the window, then choose **Python Environment**.

+Select the environment you want to use.
+We recommend using the Python environment we provide, located at `C:\Users\{user_name}\.aitk\bin\model_lab_runtime`.
+This environment already has the required dependencies installed.

+The first time you run a notebook with a new kernel, you may be prompted to install **ipykernel**.
+Please follow the prompt to complete the installation.

 ## Selecting Histories

 Click on the checkboxes next to the tasks you want to select.
 You can select multiple tasks at once.